-Marcela and I are walking down Duval Street, and I’m telling her about what happened when Fred and I attempted to go to Hog’s Breath last time.
-Even though we were headed elsewhere (
+A few months later, Marcela and I are walking down Duval Street while I’m telling her about what happened when Fred and I attempted to hit up Hog’s Breath last time.
+So even though we were headed elsewhere (Pirate Soul Museum) at the moment, we detour to the good ole Hog’s Breath.

-Pirate Soul museum) at the moment, we detour to the good ole H.B.
-If you’ve never been here, it’s got a laid back environment.
+If you’ve never been here, it’s got a laid-back environment.

 Next time we’re in Key West again, I will: